moubi/blog/content/blog/hoc-vs-hook/index.md

 **_"...using a prop whose value is a function"_** - exactly what seems awkward when you use render props for first time.
 Other than that it works similar to `useForm` except `<FormManager />` is just a normal component.

-This pattern might be familiar, especially if you are working on third party libraries or using such, which is the case with many of us.
-I'll skip revealing the logic behind `<FormManager />`, but if you are interested, please ref the codesandbox above.
+This pattern might be familiar, especially if you are working on third party libraries or using such.
+If you are interested in the logic behind this example, please ref the codesandbox above.

 **The render props approach has similar benefits to hooks, but looks strange and sometimes doesn't scale efficiently.** Why is that?